SchulzLab/TEPIC/README.md

 If you use conda, create the required environment by running

     conda env create tepic -f conda.yaml

+Activate the environment using

+    conda activate tepic

 Then, in the Code/ directory, compile TRAPmulti.cpp

     g++ TRAPmulti.cpp -O3 -fopenmp -o TRAPmulti

+You can now use TEPIC.sh

 ### Manual installation
 To run *TEPIC* the following packages/software must be installed: